There's Something About a Tent

 He said something that still haunts me.
 He told me that there were bodies up there, and at one point, in the cold and dark, they moved.
 It was rigor mortis setting in.
 He specifically said that one deceased person sat up.
 I am not a forensic pathologist…so I do not know if his mind exaggerated, under the circumstance, as he was in his early 20s, new on the force, and alone on a mountain in the dark after a horrific event.

-My dad was also the police dept photographer.
-He had his medium format camera on him to photograph crime scenes and accidents.
+My dad was also a photographer.
+He had his medium format camera on him.
 I never thought I would see the negatives he took…but guess what I found today….

 These negatives have been in a box I shipped back from NH after his death.
 I finally went through this box, and saw an envelope in his handwriting that said NE Air Crash.
 I immediately pulled out my scanner and scanned them. (beats doing my quarterly sales tax I was supposed to be working on today.)